aws-samples/amazon-polly-async-batch/README.md

 Audio files will be placed in `s3://[YOUR WORK BUCKET]\act-1-scene-1` as Amazon Polly completes them.
 Once all the paragraphs have been voiced, you will receive email notification.

+Information about monitoring the solution are in the [operations documentation](docs/operations.md) file.

 ## Cleanup

 When not in use, the only charge for using the solution is the storage costs for the